homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 ```
 touch <file_name>
 ```
-what if you dont want it creating new files?
+what if you don't want it creating new files?
 ```
 touch -c <file_name>
 ```
-what if you want to only change the acess time stamp?
+what if you want to only change the access time stamp?
 ```
 touch -a <file_name>
 ```